Elementary Education

 ELED 7330.
 Issues and Trends in Elementary Education.
 3 Hours.

-Examination of research, trends, and problems in elementary education with special reference to professional ethics, mentoring, and various delivery systems for elementary education programs.
-Focus is on the impact of relevant federal, state, or local public education issues and trends.
+An examination of research, trends, and problems in elementary education with special reference to curriculum, differentiation, and assessment Focus is on the impact of relevant federal, state, or local public education issues and trends.

 ELED 7340.
 Action Research in Elementary Education.
 3 Hours.